 Still, neuroscience offers some valuable lessons that can help all of us through the coming weeks and months of the pandemic.
 The first is to be easy on yourself and your kids.
 And keep in mind the expectation gap between what we think we (or our children) ought to be able to do, and what we can actually do.
 A few other suggestions:

-- Reduce expectations and goals.
+- Reduce expectations according to your child’s stress load.
 Your child’s ability to concentrate, track, focus, and produce is decreased, as is your own—for good reason!
 Our current scattered brains are actually a tribute to our survival instinct.
 Have compassion for your children and yourself.

 - Play helps bring our brains back online.
 Engaging in play may not seem important, but it actually helps bring us back into a brain state compatible with thinking, organizing and planning.
 That’s true for children as well as adults.